 New Innovations, Inc., an electronic data system, tracks standard evaluations of residents, attendings and rotations.
 The system also keeps track of procedures, duty hours and conferences.
-New Innovations evaluations can be done privately online.
+New Innovations evaluations can be done privately online on desktop or mobile platforms.

 Throughout various rotations, residents have random charts reviewed by faculty and/or the chief resident.
 Instructive feedback is provided to individual residents to help improve note writing skills.

-Patients and staff periodically assess each resident during several inpatient and outpatient rotations throughout the three-year training period.
+Patients and staff periodically assess each resident throughout the three-year training period.
 Feedback is designed to improve the Accreditation Council of Graduate Medical Education (ACGME) competency of interpersonal skills and communication.

 Portfolios are used for rotations for which standard evaluations would not provide an accurate assessment of resident performance.
 Multiple assessment tools are used to compile an accurate picture of performance and may include case summaries, chart audits, peer evaluations and narratives of a stressful event.
 Residents also submit "scholarly" work to their scholarly activity portfolio on New Innovations.